orlaghk/SDP-Robot-Project/README.md

 We built a robot which was an automatic page flipper which uploaded scanned pages from your book up to our website.
 Our website had a profile account which could sort, store and export your scans.

 Our robot featured a silicone soft robotoics page flipper, a raspberry pi camera and image processing before becoming a 'scan'.

+App.py carries out image processing to create the scan.